 We thought it would be nice to hike to the landmark and enjoy the hiking scenery along the way, even though there is possible parking on the side of the road near the landmark itself.
 We stumbled upon a few things on the way.
 See photos below.
 Additionally, there is also a bunker nearby, but we were told it was closed off and not accessible when we visited and stopped by to talk to a local.

-I’m so glad you stopped by to read about this adventure we took to find our first Dragon’s Teeth here in Germany.
+Thank you for taking the time to read about this adventure we took to find our first Dragon’s Teeth here in Germany.
 I am on the hunt to look for more locations and share them here with you.
 If you are a World War II history buff, be sure to save this post!
 Until Next Time!
 Tschüss!

 More Locations for Dragon’s Teeth: